 Kerry E. Ratigan (Section 01)

-Limited to 35 students.
-Spring semester.
-Professor Ratigan.
+Limited to 25 students.
+Fall semester.
+Associate Professor Ratigan.